 - 2015, New York: $1.8 Million Settlement.
 An elderly female tourist from Germany is hit while standing on the sidewalk.
 The woman suffered multiple leg injuries, including a degloving injury to the ankle.
 She had an external fixation device placed and underwent several surgeries before returning to Germany.

 - March 2014, Alabama: $4,000,000 Verdict: A construction worker was working as a temporary employee at a local farm.
-While attempting to build a fence, his clothes caught in the drill.
+While attempting to build a fence, his clothes were caught in the drill.
 Before he had time to react, the skin on his genitals became pulled in as well.
 He ultimately suffered a horrific -- there is no other way to describe it -- degloving injury to his genitals.
 He blamed his employer on some level, of course.
-But Plaintiff also claimed that the manufacturer could have installed a safety guard on the equipment.
+But his degloving injury lawyer also claimed that the manufacturer could have installed a safety guard on the equipment.

 - September 2011, New York: $20,316,049 Verdict: A 59-year-old housekeeper was attempting to cross the street when she was struck by a bus.
 She was rushed to a local hospital where she was treated for injuries to her arm, buttocks, eye, foot, and head.
 She was initially treated for a degloving injury of the upper portion of her right arm.
 Unfortunately, the injuries proved more severe and she ultimately required an above elbow amputation, as well as a below-knee amputation to her left leg.
 She underwent a total of 20 operations and multiple skin grafts over three months of hospitalization as well as seven months of physical therapy and rehab.
 Just when things started to show slight improvement, her retinae detached, causing blindness of the eye.
 She hired a degloving lawyer and sued the bus driver, MTA, and New York City Transit Authority for negligence.
 Plaintiff claimed she had the pedestrian signal permitting her to cross the intersection.
 Defendants denied liability, arguing the credibility of Plaintiff’s video evidence of her crossing the street.
 Obviously, that was a big mistake.